TerryJey/sei/README.txt

 Tags: exit intent popup, timed delay popup
 Requires at least: 3.0.1
 Tested up to: 5.1.1
-Stable tag: 5.0
+Stable tag: 1.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Lighwheight exit intent / time delay popup that entices site visitors to take an action.
+Lighwheight exit intent / time delay popup that entices guest users to take an action on your site i.e. sign up.

 == Description ==

-Show a customisable CTA popup on Exit Intent i.e. when a guest user is about to abandon your site.
+Free plugin that shows a customisable CTA popup on Exit Intent i.e. when a guest user is about to abandon your site.

 FEATURE SUMMARY:

+- Free now and forever - no hidden costs, no trials, no third party signups, no limits on features
 - Exit Intent mode to show popup when user navigates close to window edge
 - Time Delay mode to show popup after a configurable time dalay
 - Configurable time delay setting (seconds)
 - Configurable cookie setting (days) to optionally show the popup only once a day or once in a few days
 - Customisable popup wording with multilingual support
+- Option to show the popup only once per session
 - Customisable colour scheme
-- Option to show the popup only once per session
+- Uses your theme's font styling so the look and feel is consistent with the rest of your site
+- Lightweight code has no impact on page load times

 == Installation ==